top of page

 The decline of relational dignity

-Over time, it became clear that this is more than just a loneliness crisis or organizational strain.
-It reflects a broader decline in relational dignity, reinforced by cultures and systems that prioritize performance over care.
-Relational dignity is the practice of treating others (and being treated) with fundamental respect, care, and recognition.
-It means protecting the humanity, worth, and emotional and psychological safety of ourselves and others within the relationships and institutions we share.
-When relational dignity erodes, we become more disconnected and our capacity for care shrinks.
+Relational dignity is the practice of treating others with fundamental respect, care, and humanity.
+It means protecting the humanity, worth, and psychological safety of ourselves and others within our relationships and our institutions.
+When relational dignity erodes, we become more disconnected from ourselves and from others and our capacity for care shrinks.
+This lack of humanity gets reflected in the systems we build and in how we relate to one another.

 Higher Ground is our response.
-We exist to help individuals, organizations, and communities build their capacity to create safer, healthier, and more connected ways of working and living together.
-Through organizational change strategies, community programs, and trainings, we raise the standard for how systems and cultures function, supporting healthier ways of working and relating.
+We help individuals, organizations, and communities build their capacity to create safer, healthier, and more connected ways of working and living together.
+Through organizational change strategies, trainings and community programming, we raise the bar for how organizations and communities function.

 Meet The Founder

 Hello!
-I’m Dr. Crystal Clarke, I’m a social psychologist and organizational change strategist who works at the intersection of systems transformation and self-awareness.
-I support leaders and teams in organization development which often looks like shifting toxic, outdated patterns and naming hard truths with clarity and care.
+I’m Dr. Crystal Clarke, I’m a social psychologist and organizational change strategist.
+I support leaders and teams in organization development which often looks like shifting toxic or outdated culture and systems.

 But at the heart of what I do, I help people and organizations see themselves more honestly, and move forward with greater integrity.
 I help guide people back to themselves and each other.